PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 ## Running In Simulation

-To use, run this in 4 separate terminals:
+To use, run this in 4 separate terminals ** not anymore:

     export ROS_MASTER_URI=http://localhost:11311
     unset ROS_IP